top of page

 Risk Amplification for IACC Populations in Wildfire Events

-IACC populations, including those with Long COVID, ME/CFS, POTS, MCAS, SFN, and EDS, exhibit heightened vulnerability to wildfire-linked environmental stressors due to dysregulated neuroimmune and autonomic systems.
+IACC populations, including those with Long COVID, ME/CFS, POTS, Lyme, MCAS, SFN, and EDS, exhibit heightened vulnerability to wildfire-linked environmental stressors due to dysregulated neuroimmune and autonomic systems.
 Recent studies and CYNAERA field modeling show wildfire events now trigger complex multisystem flares in these populations at rates 2.4x higher than the general public, with hospitalizations increasing by up to 63% within 72 hours post-exposure.

 The primary scientific mechanisms include: